lukaszbudnik/migrator/README.md

 # Quick Start Guide

-You can apply your first migrations with migrator in literally a couple of minutes.
-There are some test migrations which are located in `test` directory as well as docker-compose for setting up test databases.
+You can apply your first migrations with migrator in literally a few seconds.
+There is a ready-to-use docker-compose file which sets up migrator and test databases.

-The quick start guide shows you how to either use the official docker image or build migrator locally.

 ## 1. Get the migrator project